 8. And finally, because parents and educators all over the world are asking to see research evidence that confirms Montessori’s effectiveness, we need to work together to fund and encourage new research and disseminate the results to validate all of the anecdotal and intuitive evidence supporting Montessori’s success in human development and education.

+These challenges have plagued our schools for decades.
+Many are the result of our lack of commitment to organize locally and work together effectively.
 Today, we have a choice.
 We can sit back and continue to accept the situation facing us, but if we do so, there is a real danger that education will cast us aside in the ongoing culture of school reform.
 Or we can use basic principles of the “Montessori Way” to design and work together in new ways to serve the entire Montessori community.

+The IMC encourages members to also belong to other Montessori organizations as well.
 Working together, we can take Montessori to a new level, and doing so, build tomorrow’s schools to meet the needs of tomorrow’s children.